 Fines from charges filed in court can be as much as $100 plus court costs for each count on each charge.

-Animals impounded at the shelter have to be reclaimed by their owners after paying an impound fine and a daily care fee in the following amounts.
+Animals impounded at the shelter have to be reclaimed by their owners after paying an impound fine and a daily care fee.